AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

     - **Description**: All user data—including login credentials, friend lists, query history, and saved recipes—should be securely transmitted using HTTPS to ensure data confidentiality during communication.
 Sensitive information is handled using trusted libraries and APIs that follow industry best practices for security.
 Additionally, user session data (e.g., tokens, cookies) should be managed securely and cleared upon user logout to prevent unauthorized access.
     - **Justification**: Using HTTPS ensures secure communication between the client and server, protecting data in transit.
 Relying on well-established libraries and security standards at the application and database levels helps safeguard sensitive information at rest.
 These measures enhance user privacy and build trust in IntelliDish when handling personal data such as login credentials, preferences, and location information.
 2. **Usability/ Ease of Use**
-    - **Description**: All user actions (such as inviting friends to PotLuck, adding/ removing friends, adding ingredients, etc.) should not take more than 4 clicks to complete.
+    - **Description**: All user actions—such as inviting friends to PotLuck, adding or removing friends, and adding ingredients—should be completed in no more than four clicks.
+This limit is based on usability studies that indicate increased click numbers can lead to user frustration and decreased engagement.
+According to [this study](https://medium.com/@gizemkorpinar/impact-of-click-number-on-user-experience-fab78e1f2a91), keeping the number of clicks low improves user satisfaction and task efficiency.
-    - **Justification**: IntelliDish should aim to have an intuitive and user friendly GUI with a low learning curve in order to attract and retain users from all levels of technological backgrounds.
+    - **Justification**: IntelliDish aims to provide an intuitive, user-friendly interface with a low learning curve to attract and retain users of varying technological backgrounds.
+Limiting the number of clicks required for common actions helps streamline user workflows, reduce cognitive load, and enhance the overall user experience.

 3. **Performance**
     - **Description**: 90% of user recipe queries should receive a response in less than 10 seconds.
 This accounts for worst case scenarios such as heavy backend loads, API call failures, and/ or extremely long/ complex ingredient lists.